 The MA10 gets even more serpentine as you head north-west to the Santuari de Lluc.
 Majorca’s holiest shrine – a grand Baroque church within an imposing 18th century monastery – houses a reputedly miracle-working black stone image of the Virgin.

 Es Guix in nearby Escorca, is one of the island’s classiest restaurants, with gardens and a pool fed by cold springs where you can take a pre-lunch dip.
 Expect to pay around £25-£30 each for a meal.

 The road slopes downhill to Pollença, then through lush fields and orchards to Port de Pollenca, a lively resort on a sandy, horseshoe-shaped bay.

 There are lots of places to stay and eat here – try the Hotel Sis Pins (doubles from around £130) for a stylish overnight stay by the sea , and dine at Celler La Parra where you can sample frito Mallorquin (lamb’s liver, heart and kidneys fried with garlic and peppers) and other typical Majorcan nosh.

 Next day, head out along the MA2210 to Cap de Formentor, a long, rocky peninsula with fabulous views.

 Platja de Formentor (about five miles from Port de Pollenca) is a half-mile long stretch of white sand with loungers to rent, a bar restaurant, showers and WCs.

-Another six miles on brings you to the lighthouse at the north-east tip of Mallorca – literally, the end of the road.
+Another six miles on brings you to the lighthouse at the north-east tip of Majorca – literally, the end of the road.